Let’s build your calendar

 • 5-day gap from one parent can be difficult for young children

-• The short 2-day visit may feel rushed
+• The short 2-day visit may feel rushed, like 'just visiting'

 • Uneven block sizes can make routine planning harder